-Applications of Aluminium in Construction and Building
+Applications of Aluminum in Construction and Building

-Rigidity and Stability in Aluminium Frames
+Rigidity and Stability in Aluminum Frames

-Aluminium Facades and Cladding
+Aluminum Facades and Cladding

-Rolled panels with a specific weight of 2 to 3kg/m3 can be mounted by hand, obviating the need for heavy equipment.
-But in spite of its weight advantages, aluminium offers strength properties comparable with those of alternative metal facade panels.
+Rolled panels with a specific weight of 2 to 3 kg/m3 can be mounted by hand, obviating the need for heavy equipment.
+In spite of its weight advantages, aluminum offers strength properties comparable with those of alternative metal facade panels.
 In addition, the material’s light weight and high strength results in a low load on the supporting structure of buildings.
-The dimensions of this structure can therefore be reduced.
+The dimensions of the structure can therefore be reduced.
 Such an advantage is particularly important in the case of curtain walls for high rise buildings.